 Hamels is currently sixth in active players for strikeouts and 40th all time.
-If he reaches just 2,900 he will find himself in the top 20 all time and among pitchers who are all enshrined already or will be.
+If he reaches just 2,900 he will find himself in the top 20 all time and among pitchers who are all enshrined already or soon will be.
 3,000 strikeouts or just below it is crucial to Hamels’ HOF chances and barring collapse or injury, he should get there.

 Cole Hamels Has An Excellent Postseason Record